Crochet: Origins

 The strong taper of the shepherd's hook eases the production of slip-stitch crochet but is less amenable to stitches that require multiple loops on the hook at the same time.
 Early yarn hooks were also continuously tapered but gradually enough to accommodate multiple loops.
 The design with a cylindrical shaft that is commonplace today was largely reserved for tambour-style steel needles.
 Both types gradually merged into the modern form that appeared toward the end of the 19th century, including both tapered and cylindrical segments, and the continuously tapered bone hook remained in industrial production until World War II.

 The early instruction books make frequent reference to the alternative use of 'ivory, bone, or wooden hooks' and 'steel needles in a handle', as appropriate to the stitch being made.
 Taken with the synonymous labeling of shepherd's- and single crochet, and the similar equivalence of French- and double crochet, there is a strong suggestion that crochet is rooted both in tambour embroidery and shepherd's knitting, leading to thread and yarn crochet respectively; a distinction that is still made.
 The locus of the fusion of all these elements—the "invention" noted above—has yet to be determined, as does the origin of shepherd's knitting.

-Shepherd's hooks are still being made for local slip-stitch crochet traditions.
-The form in the accompanying photograph is typical for contemporary production.
-A longer continuously tapering design intermediate between it and the 19th-century tapered hook was also in earlier production, commonly being made from the handles of forks and spoons.

 Irish crochet

 Irish crochet lace, late 19th century.
 The design of this example is closely based on Flemish needle lace of the 17th century.

-In the 19th century, as Ireland was facing the Great Irish Famine (1845–1849), crochet lace work was introduced as a form of famine relief (the production of crocheted lace being an alternative way of making money for impoverished Irish workers).
-Men, women, children joined a co-operative in order to crochet and produce products to help with famine relief during the Great Irish Famine.
-Schools to teach crocheting were started.
-Teachers were trained and sent across Ireland to teach this craft.
-When the Irish immigrated to the Americas, they were able to take with them crocheting.
-Mademoiselle Riego de la Branchardiere is generally credited with the invention of Irish Crochet, publishing the first book of patterns in 1846.
+In the 19th century, as Ireland was facing the Great Irish Famine (1845–1849), crochet lace work was introduced as a form of famine relief; the production of crocheted lace was an alternative way of making money for impoverished Irish workers.
+Men, women, and children joined a co-operative in order to crochet and produce products to help with famine relief during the famine.
+Schools to teach crocheting were started, and teachers were trained and sent across Ireland to teach this craft.
+When the Irish immigrated to the Americas, they were able to take crocheting with them.
+Mademoiselle Riego de la Branchardiere is generally credited with the invention of Irish crochet lace, publishing the first book of patterns in 1846.
 Irish lace became popular in Europe and America, and was made in quantity until the first World War.

+Crochet in Iran

+Crochet has a long tradition in Iran, particularly as a domestic craft practiced by women and passed down through generations.
+It has been used to create decorative household items, clothing accessories, and pieces traditionally prepared for dowries.
+In recent decades, crochet has continued to evolve in Iran through educational courses, online platforms, and social media, combining traditional handicraft practices with contemporary designs and techniques.
+Mina Mohammadian is an Iranian crochet instructor and the founder of Academina, an online platform focused on crochet education.

 Modern practice and culture

 Fashions in crochet changed with the end of the Victorian era in the 1890s.
-Crocheted laces in the new Edwardian era, peaking between 1910 and 1920, became even more elaborate in texture and complicated stitching.